sorenchiron/sorenchiron.github.io/_posts/2023-07-01-Diffusion的数学原理.md

 &= CE(q_\Phi(z\|x) \|\| p(z\|x)) - H(q_\Phi(z\|x)) + \log p(x)
 \end{align}
 $$

-#### MathJax Bugs
+#### Markdown caused MathJax Bugs

-One must use subscription before superscription to get correct rendering `xxx_{xxx}^{xxx}`.
+1. One must use subscription before superscription to get correct rendering `xxx_{xxx}^{xxx}`.
 A reversed sub/superscription caused the parser to fail.
 This is because a underscore `_` is parsed as italic or emphasis by markdown compiler, when leading by non alphabetic characters.
+1. `Cloudflare CDN` for mathjax is working fine while `jsdeliver` will not.

+#### Github-page requirements on Markdown

+1. underscore `_` may often be misrecognized as emphasis and requires a leading backslash `\` to work as subscription.
+1. backslash`\` is rendered as-is without escaping.
+You should replace `\\` by a single `\` before uploading MathJax to github-page.

 # Reference
 [^1]: [Mathjax CDN](https://cdnjs.com/libraries/mathjax/2.7.9)